-The 6th Annual Soil & Nutrition Conference is our most ambitious effort yet, with more than 27 speakers scheduled over the course of the event.
-The conference will engage farmers, researchers, nutritionists and food system advocates for a multidisciplinary conversation exploring the potential to improve food quality through regenerative agriculture that builds soil, crop and ecosystem health.
+The Soil & Nutrition Conference will engage farmers, researchers, nutritionists and food system advocates for a multidisciplinary conversation exploring the potential to improve food quality through regenerative agriculture that builds soil, crop and ecosystem health.
 We bring together some of the leading thinkers and practitioners outstanding in their fields to share with you their insights and personal experience, so that we can continue to grow the movement to increase quality in the food supply!
 Below are a few of this year's featured speakers, with more profiles to come soon!

 VT Center for Integrative Herbalism

 Tobacco Road Farm